 When choosing your box, asses your packaging needs and keep the following things in mind

 If you are shipping fragile items, be sure to use a double walled corrugated cardboard box and go for a new box instead of re-using old ones.
 A new box is at its full strength and has not been compromised by humidity or the wear and tear of previous use.
-While you are welcome to place ‘fragile’ or ‘this way up’ labels on your package, these can’t replace adequate packaging and a “this way up” orientation cannot be guaranteed at all times during transit.
+While you are welcome to place ‘fragile’ or ‘this way up’ labels on your parcel, these can’t replace adequate packaging and a “this way up” orientation cannot be guaranteed at all times during transit.

 For parcels weighing over 25kg, select packaging that can accommodate the weight of the products so that the box does not get damaged during transit.
 Boxes have to be strong.
 Make sure that seams are stitched or stapled instead of glued.
 Check the strength of the box to ensure that the size limit and gross weight limit of the box are not exceeded.
 These are often indicated on the sides.
 Use a new box that has not been subject to wear and tear or humidity to ensure it’s at its full strength.

 Sufficient and careful packaging is key when shipping any sort of liquids, such as beverages.
-These shipments must meet UPS packaging requirements and should be tested by the manufacturer to meet ISTA3A or UPS Package Design and Test Lab requirements.
+These shipments must meet UPS packaging requirements and should be tested by the manufacturer to meet ISTA3A or UPS Parcel Design and Test Lab requirements.
 Several solutions are available that use pre-molded Expanded Polystyrene (EPS) foam, folded corrugated trays, or molded fiber trays.
-These sturdy, corrugated cardboard boxes are separated into compartments that secure the bottles into the center of the box and ensure that the bottles don’t touch the outside walls.
+These sturdy, corrugated cardboard boxes are separated into compartments that secure the bottles into the centre of the box and ensure that the bottles don’t touch the outside walls.
 The inner components must fit snugly inside the box with all closure flaps sealed securely top and bottom with pressure sensitive tape.
 If you are not filling up all compartments of the inside component, be sure not to leave it empty, as this would compromise the strength of the component.
 You can use strong compromised craft paper or alternative packaging material to fill it up.

 If you are shipping alcoholic beverages, such as wine, beer or spirits, please visit our website on wine shipments for more detailed information.